 Etching is a very difficult Art, but it is exciting.
-I’ve done etching for 14 years but I’ve heard you need 20 years to be good at it!
+I’ve done etching since 1997.
 I do etching on copper plate.
 There’s many techniques I won’t explain, I’ll just show you the result.

 The only technique I’ll tell you about is the photo report : to transfer a photo on copper you use the copper plate as a negative.
 First you need to print the negative on a sheet of plastic transparent paper (rhodoïd) and then you transfer this onto the copper by heating it up and then you put the plastic transparent sheet on the copper with a spatula.
 This technique is very very hard to handle: the result can be amazing, but very difficult to obtain.

 And some of the techniques have strange names such as Mezzotint, soft ground etching, dry point, sugar-lift… Read the legend of the pictures, you’ll find the result of the techniques.